 • GEO (generative experience optimization) considers how AI-powered search experiences understand, summarize, and surface your brand.

-• Local SEO helps your business show relevance in the places you serve through service-area pages, regional examples, local proof, and smarter local targeting.
+• Local SEO supports visibility in the markets you serve through service-area content, local proof, regional examples, and smarter local targeting.

-• AIO can be useful shorthand for how these signals work together across traditional search results, AI summaries, citations, and other AI-assisted discovery experiences.
+• AIO helps frame how SEO, AEO, GEO, and local signals can work together across search results, AI summaries, citations, and other AI-assisted discovery experiences.

 AI search optimization is often the clearest way to talk about these signals together, especially when shorthand like AEO, AI SEO, AIO, and GEO gets used in different ways.
 The goal is to build useful content and signals, not chase acronym categories.